lyteword/kjv/luke/chapter-7.md

 <sup>21</sup> And in that same hour he cured many of *their* infirmities and plagues, and of evil spirits; and unto many *that were* blind he gave sight.

-<sup>22</sup> Then Jesus answering said unto them, Go your way , and tell John what things ye have seen and heard ; how that the blind see , the lame walk , the lepers are cleansed , the deaf hear , the dead are raised , to the poor the gospel is preached .
+<sup>22</sup> Then Jesus answering said unto them, Go your way, and tell John what things ye have seen and heard; how that the blind see, the lame walk, the lepers are cleansed, the deaf hear, the dead are raised, to the poor the gospel is preached.

-<sup>23</sup> And blessed is *he* , whosoever shall not be offended in me .
+<sup>23</sup> And blessed is *he*, whosoever shall not be offended in me.

-<sup>24</sup> ¶ And when the messengers of John were departed, he began to speak unto the people concerning John, What went ye out into the wilderness for to see ?
-A reed shaken with the wind ?
+<sup>24</sup> ¶ And when the messengers of John were departed, he began to speak unto the people concerning John, What went ye out into the wilderness for to see?
+A reed shaken with the wind?

-<sup>25</sup> But what went ye out for to see ?
-A man clothed in soft raiment ?
-Behold , they which are gorgeously apparelled , and live delicately , are in kings’ courts .
+<sup>25</sup> But what went ye out for to see?
+A man clothed in soft raiment?
+Behold, they which are gorgeously apparelled, and live delicately, are in kings’ courts.

-<sup>26</sup> But what went ye out for to see ?
-A prophet ?
-Yea , I say unto you , and much more than a prophet .
+<sup>26</sup> But what went ye out for to see?
+A prophet?
+Yea, I say unto you, and much more than a prophet.

-<sup>27</sup> This is *he* , of whom it is written , Behold , I send my messenger before thy face , which shall prepare thy way before thee .
+<sup>27</sup> This is *he*, of whom it is written, Behold, I send my messenger before thy face, which shall prepare thy way before thee.

-<sup>28</sup> For I say unto you , Among those that are born of women there is not a greater prophet than John the Baptist : but he that is least in the kingdom of God is greater than he .
+<sup>28</sup> For I say unto you, Among those that are born of women there is not a greater prophet than John the Baptist: but he that is least in the kingdom of God is greater than he.

 <sup>29</sup> And all the people that heard *him*, and the publicans, justified God, being baptized with the baptism of John.

 <sup>30</sup> But the Pharisees and lawyers rejected the counsel of God against themselves, being not baptized of him.

-<sup>31</sup> ¶ And the Lord said, Whereunto then shall I liken the men of this generation ? and to what are they like ?
+<sup>31</sup> ¶ And the Lord said, Whereunto then shall I liken the men of this generation? and to what are they like?

-<sup>32</sup> They are like unto children sitting in the marketplace , and calling one to another , and saying , We have piped unto you , and ye have not danced ; we have mourned to you , and ye have not wept .
+<sup>32</sup> They are like unto children sitting in the marketplace, and calling one to another, and saying, We have piped unto you, and ye have not danced; we have mourned to you, and ye have not wept.

-<sup>33</sup> For John the Baptist came neither eating bread nor drinking wine ; and ye say , He hath a devil .
+<sup>33</sup> For John the Baptist came neither eating bread nor drinking wine; and ye say, He hath a devil.

-<sup>34</sup> The Son of man is come eating and drinking ; and ye say , Behold a gluttonous man , and a winebibber , a friend of publicans and sinners !
+<sup>34</sup> The Son of man is come eating and drinking; and ye say, Behold a gluttonous man, and a winebibber, a friend of publicans and sinners!

-<sup>35</sup> But wisdom is justified of all her children .
+<sup>35</sup> But wisdom is justified of all her children.

 <sup>36</sup> ¶ And one of the Pharisees desired him that he would eat with him.
 And he went into the Pharisee’s house, and sat down to meat.